Before we begin, I have two disclaimers

 What might a day look like?

-There are a lot of different daily timetables going around on social media.
+There are a lot of different daily timetables available online.
 Essentially, you need to find a schedule that works for you and your family.
 Some parents are still working so that will also impact their availability for supporting learning.
 It might be that you aren’t free until the afternoon due to morning meetings you need to work around.
 Finding a routine that works for your family will likely take a few weeks.

 As a general guide, it would be useful to break your day into learning and non-learning time.
 Learning time can be further broken down into subjects or activities.
 Whilst the resource below for structuring a day and setting up work-spaces are designed with autism in mind, they offer ideas which are suitable for all children.
 Example timetables could include: